 in reference to particular persons in such an arbitrary, unreasonable manner, or might go so far beyond what was reasonably required for the safety of the public, as to authorize or compel the courts to interfere for the protection of such persons.

-This last part highlights recent differences in how different races are faring in terms of illnesses and infections during the covid-19 pandemic, and also recalls a dark history of the mistreatment of African Americans in medical research.
+This last highlights recent disparities in negative covid-19 outcomes for patients by race, and also recalls a grim history of the mistreatment of African Americans in medical research.

 Potential Exceptions

-People from marginalized groups with this kind of negative historical view of medical treatment, poor covid-19 results in their groups, and a memories of having been terribly harmed by medical studies, could successfully object against mandatory vaccination of these groups if the required version of the vaccine is either too soon or does not have enough evidence to prove it is safe.
-However, as the legal precedent described in previous sections makes clear, courts will tend to find most regulations meant to apply to the public to keep everyone safe as “reasonable,” and within the powers of the states.
+Plaintiffs from marginalized groups with a history of disparate medical treatment, negative covid-19 outcomes, and specifically, a history of exploitation in medical studies, could potentially successfully request the courts to intervene against mandatory vaccination of these groups with an early or insufficiently proven version of the vaccine.

+However, as the above-described legal precedent makes clear, courts will tend to find most regulations of general application to protect the public health “reasonable,” and within the powers of the states.

 Conclusion

-Although there is clear legal precedent for the states to mandate vaccination when necessary to protect the public health, and all 50 states require vaccinations in one form or another, there are also a number of reasons in each state that people can cite to get out of vaccine requirements for themselves or for their children.
-Sometimes people can get exceptions for sincere religious beliefs, but some states allow people to object to vaccines for non-religious reasons just called moral reasons or personal beliefs.
-Therefore, if state rules are the only thing requiring covid-19 vaccinations, there will be very different rates of vaccinations from state to state and region to region all over the U.S., which will make it very difficult to get to the needed level of herd immunity.
+Although there is clear legal precedent for the states to mandate vaccination when necessary to protect the public health, and all 50 states have some form of mandatory vaccination regime, every state also provides exceptions for medical reasons and many also provide opt-out provisions for religious or moral reasons.
+Therefore, if covid-19 vaccination is driven by state policies, rates of compliance will vary across the country and could potentially undermine the possibility of achieving herd immunity.